skeuomorph-wow/suboptimal/README.md

 Tanks:
 * Mints: Seether 1 ( :skull: )
 * Skeu: Seether 2 or Flamescale 2 ( :x: )
-* Bebu: Flamescale 1 ( :blue_square: )
+* Clad: Flamescale 1 ( :blue_square: )
 * Maddimar: Wyrmkin 1 ( :crescent_moon: )
-* Clad: Wyrmkin 2 or Flamescale 2 ( :star: )
+* Bebu: Wyrmkin 2 or Flamescale 2 ( :star: )

 ## Broodlord
 Mints start hard, Skeu a few seconds behind.
 Ideally mints eats first knock away.
-Bebu also building threat.
+Clad also building threat.
 Position in corner.
 OTs just to the side, try to get cleaved but not parried.

 Raid takes down any remaining whelps, then positions by doorway.

-Bebu applies demo shout.
+Clad applies demo shout.
 No CoR if tanks don't have wbuffs.

 ## Lab Packs